rodrigoargumedo/c9_sqlite3_to_pg/README.md

 Your database will be first listed and postgres will be identified as the owner.

-We will now set 'ubuntu' as the owner of the databases.
+We will now set `ubuntu` as the owner of the databases.

 Run this command for each database (should be 4 databases at minimum): `ALTER DATABASE (db name) OWNER TO ubuntu;`